ryanbahniuk/sassafras/README.md

 ```

 #### declares
+Can be either called with a string as property value or with an Array object.

-Assert that the mixin makes a declaration of the given rule-property pair.
+Called with a String it asserts that the mixin makes a declaration of the given rule-property pair.
 ```js
 sassaby.includedMixin('appearance').calledWithArgs('button').declares('-webkit-appearance', 'button');
 ```

-#### declaresProperties
-Assert that the mixin makes a declaration of the given property with fallback values.
+Called with an Object it asserts that the mixin makes a declaration of the given property with the provided fallback values.
 E.g. for the mixin:
 ```
 @mixin font-size($font-size: 1.6) {